Skip to content

 Name Type Description Default

-The list of symbols to apply the gradient to.
+The sequence of symbols to apply the gradient to.

 required